 Cynthia A. Everett, P.A., Village Attorney

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Pinecrest Gardens (about 400 feet away, measured in a direct line); Historical Entrance Building (about 700 feet away); Veterans Wayside Park (approx. 2.3 miles away); The Dice House (approx. 2.6 miles away); Pinewood (Cocoplum) Cemetery (approx. 2.6 miles away); Special Agent Jerry Dove, Special Agent Benjamin Grogan (approx. 2.6 miles away); Coral Gables Waterway (approx. 3 miles away); State of Florida Historic Roadway (approx. 3 miles away).
+Pinecrest Gardens (about 400 feet away, measured in a direct line); Historical Entrance Building (about 700 feet away); Veterans Wayside Park (approx. 2.3 miles away); Doc Thomas House (approx. 2.4 miles away); GFWC Coco Plum Woman's Club (approx. 2½ miles away); The Dice House (approx. 2.6 miles away); Pinewood (Cocoplum) Cemetery (approx. 2.6 miles away); Special Agent Jerry Dove, Special Agent Benjamin Grogan (approx. 2.6 miles away).
 Touch for a list and map of all markers in Pinecrest.

 Regarding Whilden-Carrier Cottage.
 The Garden Club now occupies the historic cottage.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 14, 2014, by Marsha A. Matson of Palmetto Bay, Florida.
-This page has been viewed 387 times since then and 70 times this year.
+This page was last revised on June 22, 2021.
+It was originally submitted on December 14, 2014, by Marsha A. Matson of Palmetto Bay, Florida.
+This page has been viewed 685 times since then and 36 times this year.
 Photos: 1, 2, 3, 4. submitted on December 14, 2014, by Marsha A. Matson of Palmetto Bay, Florida. • Bernard Fisher was the editor who published this page.

 Editor’s want-list for this marker.
 Map coordinates for the new location of the marker • Can you help?